napsta32/3d-pose-estimation/README.md

 1. 2D Pose Estimation

-We use a custom 2D pose estimator to get all joints required for voleyball performance.
+We use PyraNet 2D pose estimator to get all joints for sports.

 2. 3D Pose Estimation